 Tutoring ACT Math and to some extent SAT Math is both interesting and challenging.
 In both cases, there is no assumption that the student has much if any exposure to courses beyond a non Honors course in geometry.
 However, the ACT (perhaps more than the supposedly more difficult SAT) makes broad use of less obvious implications of this core set.
 I enjoy helping students find structured approaches to these problems that work well under time constraints.

-Since then, I have studied, taught, and tutored a lot of math/stat, but after my initial experience as a tutor, Algebra is still my favorite topic.
-Aside from the formal proofs usually deferred for Geometry, Algebra is the bedrock of high school and much college math.
+Of all the statistics and math that I have taught and tutored, Algebra is my favorite.
+Aside from the formal proofs usually deferred for Geometry, Algebra is also the bedrock of high school and much of college math.

-Through 1-to-1 tailored assistance, I strive to make this introduction as painless as possible (possibly fun) balancing conceptual and technical components as indicated.
-With a little guidance, stronger students can return to their usual pattern of academic success and the less innately talented can avoid math anxiety and the misconception they completely unable to do math.
+Through 1-to-1 tailored assistance, I make this introduction as painless as possible (possibly fun) balancing conceptual and technical components as indicated.
+With a little guidance and support (drawing) on my clinical experience, stronger students can return to their usual pattern of academic success and the less innately talented can minimize math anxiety and the misconception they are completely unable to do math.

-For some students, who may have struggled with Algebra I, Algebra II is their last opportunity to catch up and lay the foundation for the further math instruction essential to college entrance exams, professions and trades.
-As a tutor I diagnose and remediate problems with previously “learned” skills and concepts as well as assisting my students with problems connected with current material and associated homework and upcoming exams.
+For some students, who may have struggled with Algebra I, Algebra II is their last opportunity to catch up and lay the foundation for the further math instruction essential to college entrance exams, professions, and trades.
+As a tutor, I diagnose and remediate problems with previously “learned” skills and concepts as well as assisting my students with problems connected with current material (including homework) and upcoming exams.

 My psychology background encompasses both experimental research (math modeling of human perceptual and memory processing) and clinical practice, with postdoctoral training in both areas.
-As an adjunct, I have taught general, cognitive, and experimental psych among other courses as well as statistics (most often)experimental design and analysis) and mathematical modeling.
-In addition to tutoring undergraduates, I have also provided support for Master's and Doctoral dissertations.
+As an adjunct, I have taught general, cognitive, and experimental psych, perceptual scaling and decision making, among other courses as well as statistics (in the behavioral and social sciences).
+In addition to tutoring undergraduates, I have also provided support for the design and analysis of Master's and Doctoral dissertations.